Salt marshes of Kervillen

 A protected natural area near the campsite

 Located a stone's throw from Camping de La Baie, on the edge of the coastal path, the salt marshes of Kervillen are a protected natural area, open to the public.
 The site is home to remarkable flora and fauna.
 It allows the observation in a natural environment, many birds of the Breton coast: terns, waders, ducks, moorhens nest in peace on the islets formed by the activity of the saltworks.

-After two centuries of existence, the salt marshes of Kervillen were untapped for about sixty years and abandoned.
+After two centuries of existence, the salt marshes of Kervillen had been unexploited for sixty years and left abandoned.

 In 1980, the General Council of Morbihan bought the salt works.
-The site becomes a sensitive natural area and in 2010, the rehabilitation of the marshes begins.
+The site became a sensitive natural space and in 2010, the rehabilitation of the marshes began.

-After two years of major restoration work, Kervillen's salt production activity resumed.
+After two years of major restoration work, the salt production activity in Kervillen is resuming.

-To participate in this animation for young and old, just register with the Tourist Office of La Trinité sur Mer.
+To participate in this activity for young and old, all you need to do is register with the Tourist Office of La Trinité sur Mer.
+It's free !

 Where to buy the salt of La Trinité sur mer ?